narendrapasam/tracking-service/README.md

 - There is **no shared mutable state** across threads
 - Performance is improved by **reusing** the same object within a thread

-In this service, `ThreadLocalRandom` is ideal for generating random secure codes (e.g., for tracking number suffixes) in a **concurrent and scalable** environment without performance penalties
+In this service, `ThreadLocalRandom` is ideal for generating random secure codes in a **concurrent and scalable** environment without performance penalties

 The fields are joined together using the pipe `|` character, converted to a `SHA-256` hash, and the first 16 characters of the resulting hexadecimal string are used as the tracking number.